Brazzaville

-The population of the capital is estimated to exceed 1.8 million residents, comprising more than a third of the national populace.
+The population of the capital is estimated to exceed 2.1 million residents, comprising more than a third of the national populace.
 Some 40% are employed in non-agricultural professions.
-During World War II, Brazzaville was also the capital of Free France between 1940 and 1942.
+During World War II, Brazzaville served as the de facto capital of Free France between 1940 and 1942.

 In 2013, Brazzaville was designated a City of Music by UNESCO; since then it has also been a member of the Creative Cities Network.

+Toponymy

+The prefix "Brazza" comes from the surname of the Italian count Pierre Savorgnan de Brazza, who worked on exploration expeditions for France and is credited with founding the town.

+The place name Brazzaville unintentionally has the literal meaning of "City of the Armed Wing".
+The surname Brazza refers to the village of Brazzacco, in the commune of Moruzzo, Italy, whose name derives from the latin bracchium, meaning "armed wing".

+In the Kongo language it has the names or variants of Ntamo, Ntambo, Kintamo, Kintambo, Tandala, Mavula and in the Teke languages M'fa, Mfaa, Mfa, Mfoa.

 Geography

 Brazzaville covers a large area to the north of the Congo River, just below the Pool Malebo.
 Mbamu, a large island within the Pool, is part of the Republic of Congo's territory.

 Brazzaville is 506 km inland from the Atlantic Ocean and approximately 474 km south of the equator.
-The city is a commune that is separated from the other regions of the republic; it is surrounded by the Pool Department.
 Around the city are large plains.
 The town is relatively flat, and situated at an altitude of 317 m.
 Downriver the Congo has numerous rapids, known as Livingston Falls, preventing navigation upriver to this point from its mouth at the Atlantic.

 Kinshasa, the capital of the Democratic Republic of the Congo, is located on the southern bank of the Congo, directly across from Brazzaville.
 To distinguish between the two African countries that have "Congo" in their names, the Republic of the Congo is sometimes called Congo-Brazzaville, as opposed to Congo-Kinshasa.
 Kinshasa is more than five times larger than Brazzaville in population.
 This is the only place in the world where two national capital cities developed on opposite banks of a river, within sight of each other.

 In March 2018, the "Brazzaville Declaration" was signed to promote better management and conservation of the Cuvette Centrale, a region in Congo Basin and primarily in DRC.
 It is the world's largest tropical peatland, made up of swamp forests.
 Conservation of this area is important for the survival of megafauna, and also critical to the world's climate.
-Burning the peat would release too much carbon and raise the earth's temperature.
+Burning the peat would release too much carbon and raise the Earth's temperature.
 The declaration to save peatlands as the world's largest terrestrial organic carbon stock was signed by Democratic Republic of the Congo, the Republic of the Congo, and Indonesia, which also has peatlands.